jaxyeh/Tenable/README.md

     $ cp config.json.example config.json
     $ npm start

+For this demo, HTTP Basic Auth Username and Password is hardcoded as `admin` and `password`.
+You can find the user object stored at `/models/Users.js`.

 ## API Documentation

 While Node.JS Server is running, open web browser and go to: